-- A. Designated area outside perimeter fence for camping is limited to reserved camping spots only.
-No camping or overnight stays are allowed in any parking lot or barn areas of the Douglas County Fair & Rodeo. - B. Camping Registration Form is required to be allowed to camp at the fairgrounds. - C. All campers and trailers must be self-contained.
-No electric or water hook-up is available.
+- A. A designated area for 4-H camping is limited to reserved camping spots only.
+No camping or overnight stays are allowed in any parking lot or barn areas of the Douglas County Fair & Rodeo. - B. A camping registration form is required to be allowed to camp at the fairgrounds. - C. All campers and trailers must be self-contained.
+No electric or water hook-up is available. - D. Any vehicle or camper not validly parked is subject to being towed at the owner's expense.
+No attempts will be made to contact the owner prior to it being towed.